Danieldacruz7/Disaster-Response-Pipeline/README.md

 ## How To Interact With the Project:
 If you would like to create the NLP model, use git clone to download the project.
 Then run the project in the sequence of process_data.py, train_classifier.py and finally the run.py file to deploy the application.

 Alternatively, you can view the application @.
 The app is hosted on Heroku on a free subscription plan.
+(Reducing model size is required for upload.
+Application is not running yet.)